-Humpback Whale protection is important to Vallarta Adventures
+Humpback Whale Protection & Ethical Whale Watching is important to Vallarta Adventures

-There’s nothing quite like watching humpback whales in their natural habitat, gushing exhaled air, splashing their flukes, and even leaping into the air.
+It is important to keep responsible for whale watching and humpback whale protection in mind when choosing a whale watching excursion for your Vallarta vacation.
+There’s nothing quite like watching humpback whales in their natural habitat in Puerto Vallarta, gushing exhaled air, splashing their flukes, and even leaping into the air.
 You can see them interact with each other, with other species such as dolphins, and with their environment.
-Whale watching can give you a sense of wonder as you come to appreciate how large these animals are, how beautiful they are, and how they fit into the expanse of ocean that covers the world.
+Whale watching in Mexico can give you a sense of wonder as you come to appreciate how large these animals are, how beautiful they are, and how they fit into the expanse of ocean that covers the world.

 When people go on vacation, especially if they are traveling from landlocked areas, they often choose whale watching as a way to connect with the local wildlife.
 Whale watching is a popular adventure, especially in Puerto Vallarta, home to humpback whales during the winter and spring months.

 At Vallarta Adventures, we are proud to introduce visitors from around the world to the life and habitat of these beautiful gentle giants by taking them out into the ocean, on ethical whale watching tours.
 But just as important to us as our guests’ education and experience is humpback whale protection.
 Responsible whale watching is key to a good and sustainable encounter between whales and humans.
 Continue reading as we outline the basic principles of humpback whale protection, responsible whale watching, and our efforts to combat humpback whale endangerment.

 In the 19th and 20th centuries, humpback whales were hunted by commercial whalers and driven close to extinction.
 Thanks to global awareness and conservation efforts, including the Endangered Species Act in the United States, the population of humpback whales has rebounded significantly and they are no longer under threat.